Linz Austria, at the Museum for Media Art "Francisco Carolinum", September - November

 Kerch, the Crimean city where Maria Kulikovska was born, was established more than 2600 years ago as the crossroad for many cultures.
 This Greek city, known then as Pantikapaion, was the capital of the Bosporus Kingdom, which controlled trade lines between Europe, the Mediterranean, and the Middle East from the 5th century BC to the 2nd century AD [1].
 In the Pantikapaion, a brilliant Ionian temple was built in the acropolis, dedicated to the Apollo Iatros (Apollo The Healer).
 Although the origins of Apollo's cult are uncertain, it is certain that Apollo was not originally a Greek but rather an Eastern god [2].
 Even in Homer's Iliad, Apollo didn't protect the Greeks, fighting for the Trojans.
 Also, it's an interesting case that Apollo was attributed as a healer in Pantikapaion, as in metropolitan cities the god was known as the deity on a chariot, who draws the sun from the East to the West across the sky, and as the patron of the Muses.
 The god's dual nature is evident in the Greeks' conviction that he held sway over both human life and death.

 Nowadays Kerch is a port and industrial city, where regular life is determined by the functioning of factories.
-Since the 1990s the industrial resources of the city have faced stagnation; the situation got worse after the Russian occupation of Crimea in 2014 [3].
+Since the 1990s the industrial resources of the city have faced stagnation; the situation got worse after the russian occupation of Crimea in 2014 [3].
 At the same time, the ruins of the temple of Apollo on the mountain Mithridate remain visible (alongside the Soviet Stella, erected after the end of the Second World War), as the mountain has kept its Greek name through thousands of years.
 The cultural identity of the South Crimea region has always been connected with ancient heritage and Hellenistic pride.

 Maria Kulikovska enrolled at the National Art Academy in Kyiv in 2007, being a resident of Crimea.
-Even though the world evidenced the Russian occupation of Georgia's Ossetia and Abkhazia regions in 2008, the possibility that Crimea could be annexed by the Russian Federation seemed then unimaginable.
+Even though the world evidenced the russian occupation of Georgia's Ossetia and Abkhazia regions in 2008, the possibility that Crimea could be annexed by the russian Federation seemed then unimaginable.
 For the students of the art academy in Kyiv, Crimea was a favorite summer playground, where they spent weeks of plain airs by the sea.
 The real situation on the peninsula, thus, was far from an idyllic picture.
 Crimea was never a tourist paradise, but a Soviet military base and was distinguished by shipbuilding.
-Crossing Ukrainian borders without any restrictions, the Russian businessmen and politicians were buying huge parts of the land in Crimea, joining the other Russian families, who took the territories after the mass deportation of Crimean Tatars by Joseph Stalin in 1944.
-The Russian Black Sea Fleet was based in Sevastopol.
+Crossing Ukrainian borders without any restrictions, the russian businessmen and politicians were buying huge parts of the land in Crimea, joining the other russian families, who took the territories after the mass deportation of Crimean Tatars by Joseph Stalin in 1944.
+The russian Black Sea Fleet was based in Sevastopol.
 The conflict was already there.

 While studying in Kyiv, Maria started her pivotal art projects, researching her own body and its original desires.
 The 2010 year in Maria's practice happened to be a time when she posed foundational questions which led to the research of her identity, gender, and norms, imposed on her freedom to dispose of her own corporeality.
 The artist implemented this research work through sculpture.
 The very first mold that Maria took from her body, was cast in 2010 in the basement of the National Academy of Arts in Kyiv.
 It was titled My Second Xena I. The name of this artwork is related to the first name, which Maria received from her mother at the time of birth, – Xena.
 Since the production of the first cast, Maria has used a technique of molding, traditional for portrait sculpture of all times.
 But the performative way in which she applies this technique rejects any attempt at the idealization of the female body.
 An intention to produce a perfect image is an integral component of the classic sculpture.
 The male professors in the Academy demanded exactly the 'classic' way of seeing the body.
 But Maria's figures are free from the obligation to conform to anyone's ideas about female beauty.
 They are not a product of male fantasy, nor do they obey the architect's order to carry the load in the structure, or to fulfill any other mission as, for example, the Caryatids, regarded by traditional sculptors for harmonious examples of the female physique.
 But the Caryatides, according to Vitruvius, were the women, condemned to slavery.
 Their eternal punishment was to hold the roof of the acropolis after the region of Carya broke the deal with Athens [4].